 The reserve value-based component is 4 per cent of the incremental increase in value, if any, as adjusted to reflect changes in debt, dividends, general and administrative expenses and interest expense, of proved producing reserves calculated using realized prices at December 31 of the current year and a discount rate of 8 per cent.
-Compensation expense of \$Nil was recorded for 2020.
+Compensation expense of \$Nil was recorded for the first quarter of 2021.